Has The Great British Bake Off Inspired you?

 If this week’s episode has inspired you to get your pinny out and start baking visit the website to get this week’s recipes

 But why not go one further?
 Do you love baking and find it to be more of a passion than a hobby?
-We have plenty of ideas that you can use to start your own bakery or running your own tea room.
+We have plenty of ideas that you can use to start your own bakery or run your own tea room.
 Here’s a baker’s dozen of ideas for you right here.

 One of the first decisions you’ll have to make is the kind of bakery you want to open.
 There are four main choices when it comes to bakeries.
 Take a look at the list below and figure out which option is right for you.